MD Anderson and Siemens Healthineers collaborating to enable consistent clinical implementation of quantitative MRI

 The effort is part of an ongoing strategic alliance, established in 2019, which strives to advance the integration of quantitative imaging across the patient journey and strengthen coordination of consistent imaging across diagnostic imaging and radiation oncology to guide cancer therapy.

 In addition to the educational program, MD Anderson and Siemens Healthineers are collaborating to develop standardized MR protocols that will improve quantitative response assessment.
 The teams also are working to establish remote monitoring operations that will enable greater reach of advanced imaging studies at remote locations while maintaining consistent, high-quality image acquisition across all sites.

 “Magnetic resonance holds great potential for characterizing tumors and tissues for personalized cancer treatment, including biological targeting for radiotherapy.
-However, a key step toward implementing precision medicine for every patient is ensuring consistent, quantitative measurement to meaningfully guide treatment decisions,” said Caroline Chung, M.D., associate professor of Radiation Oncology and Diagnostic Radiology at MD Anderson.
+However, a key step toward implementing precision medicine for every patient is ensuring consistent, quantitative measurement to meaningfully guide treatment decisions,” said Caroline Chung, M.D., associate professor of Radiation Oncology at MD Anderson.
 “Through our alliance with Siemens Healthineers, we aim to promote and support standardization across fields and disseminate knowledge with a portfolio of evidence-based materials and courses to improve the quality of imaging and resulting care delivery across institutions.”